PaulWaldo/deduper/memory-bank/activeContext.md

 - Comprehensive documentation with go-doc comments

 ### Logging Approach
-- Structured logging for clarity
-- Different verbosity levels based on --verbose flag
+- Implemented structured logging with different verbosity levels
-- Clear distinction between normal output and errors
+- Info level for important information regardless of verbosity
+- LogVerbose level for detailed information in verbose mode
+- Error level for error messages

 ## Learnings and Project Insights

 ### Test-Driven Development
-- Tests drive the design and implementation
+- Tests drove the design and implementation
-- Tests provide confidence in refactoring
+- Tests provided confidence in refactoring
-- Tests document the expected behavior
+- Tests documented the expected behavior
-- Tests catch regressions early
+- Tests caught regressions early

 ### Project Structure
-- Starting with a simple, flat structure
-- Can evolve as complexity grows
-- Keeping related functionality in separate files for clarity

-### Command-Line Design
-- Single command with flags is simpler for users
-- Provides flexibility through optional flags
-- Aligns with common CLI patterns
+- Flat structure worked well for this project
+- Separation of concerns made implementation cleaner
+- Each component has a clear responsibility

 ### File System Operations
-- Need to handle cross-platform path differences
+- Used filepath package for cross-platform path handling
-- Must consider performance for large music libraries
-- Error handling is critical for file operations
+- Implemented careful error handling for file operations
+- Used in-memory filesystem for testing to avoid disk I/O